-*Note: Mirrorless and DSLR cameras do not guarantee you good images.
+*Pro Underwater Photography Tip: Mirrorless and DSLR cameras do not guarantee you good underwater pictures.
 We recommend starting with a cheaper and simpler underwater camera to learn the basics.
 When your skills have improved, spend the money on a more capable setup.
-Underwater photography takes practice, and the best way to learn is through trial and error.
+Taking great underwater photos takes practice, and the best way to learn is through trial and error.

 The main reason to use interchangeable lenses on more capable camera bodies is for better image quality potential, which is present for various reasons.
 First, the sensors on a mirrorless or DSLR camera are much larger and generally have much better focusing capabilities.
 Having a larger sensor allows for more light to be captured – perfect for an underwater setting.
 As stated earlier, the first three feet of water remove nearly 50% of all available light.

 For moving subjects, the ability to auto-focus at a fast rate will come in clutch.
-Some marine life can move incredibly fast underwater, but with the right camera body and lenses, you should be able to catch some fantastic shots.
+Some marine life can move incredibly fast, but with the right underwater camera and lenses, you should be able to catch some fantastic shots.

-The main drawback of using interchangeable lenses with a mirrorless or DSLR camera is the inability to switch lenses after you’re in the water.
+The main drawback of using interchangeable lenses with a mirrorless or DSLR camera underwater is the inability to switch lenses after you’ve started a dive.
 For example: if you put on your 105mm macro lens to shoot some close up portraits of tiny critters and a Whale shark appears from the deep, you don’t have the option of converting to another lens better suited for large subjects.
 You can only hope the Whale shark will stick around for your next dive.
 Even then, the process to completely take apart your housing, remove the camera, replace the lens, and re-test the seal will prove painful.
 You do have the option, however, to use zoom lenses, which we discuss further below.